 These structural supports have kept the building stable for over 100 years.

-The roof has tiered heights, ranging from 7 to 15 meters.
+The roof has tiered heights.

 This design lets in sunlight and allows hot air to rise — helping to naturally cool the market, especially in the food court areas.